kachkaev/njt/README2.md

 Are you often typing npm package names in your search engine to then manually navigate to their description on npm, repository, homepage, changelog, versions and so on? 🕐🕑🕒🕓🕔

-[Save five seconds thousands of times](https://xkcd.com/1205/) by quickly jumping to the right URL in one go!
+[Save five seconds thousands of times](https://xkcd.com/1205/) by quickly jumping to the right URL!
-Here is a magic spell to remember:
+Here is a magic spell for you to remember:

 ```
 🐸✨🐸✨🐸